- Technology Upcoming Samsung Premium Smartphones Expected To Launch In 2020

-Janmashtami, the birth anniversary of Lord Krishna is going to be celebrated on September 2, 2018.
+Janmashtami, the birth anniversary of Lord Krishna and this year, it will be celebrated on 24th August, Saturday.
 It marks the day when Lord Krishna was born in the jail cell where his maternal uncle, Kamsa had kept his parents as captives.
 It is said that when Devaki, Kamsa's sister got married to Vasudev, a prophecy was heard that the eighth child of the couple would bring death to Kamsa.
 As he got to know this, Kamsa imprisoned both his sister and brother-in-law in Mathura, his kingdom.
 He would kill every child that was born to Devaki.
 It is said that their seventh child was mystically transferred to Rohini's womb, by divine powers, and he took birth as Balram, whom we know as Krishna's elder brother.

 Krishna was born as the eighth child and soon after the birth, his father carried him to Gokul, amidst the heavy rains, to hide him at the house of Nanda.
 A girl was born to Yashoda, the wife of Nanda.
 She did not realize when the babies got exchanged and thought that she had actually given birth to a boy.
 The whole village of Gokul came to celebrate the day with Nanda family at his house.